-Action Time Cost External Partners / Stakeholders Priority Advocate for State Government investment and private partnerships 1 Advocate for immediate elevation of the South Perth Train Station delivery into the next stage of Short S PTA.
-DoT Very High 1 Advocate for immediate elevation of the South Perth Train Station delivery into the next stage of METRONET delivery.
+Action Time Cost External Partners / Stakeholders Priority A dvocate for State Government investment and private partnerships 1 Advocate for immediate elevation of the a fully accessible.
+South Perth Train Station delivery into the next stage of METRONET delivery.
 Short \$ PTA, DoT Very High 2 Support future configuration of the Transperth bus network through the City to improve connections, increase frequencies and attractiveness of buses and support access to and from local centres.
 Short \$ РТА Mod.
 3 Advocate State Government to provide bicycle storage/holding facilities on bus, ferry and train services.
 Short \$ As above Mod.
 4 Partner with State Government and other transport platforms to facilitate sharing of journey planner information that encourage commuters to use public transport.
-Short \$ As above Mod.
+Short \$ As aboveDoT, PTA Mod.
 5 Develop and implement a coordinated public transport advocacy program.
 Short - Medium \$ As above High 6 Work with the State Government and other stakeholders to improve integration between public transport, walking and cycling.
-Short - Medium \$ PTA, MRWA Mod.
+Short - Medium \$ PTA, MRWA , DoT Mod.
 7 Advocate State Government for improved bus priority on arterial roads through the provision of bus lanes and queue jump lanes at intersections.
 Medium \$ As above Mod.
-8 Investigate a Central Area Transit (CAT shuttle) bus to connect key activity nodes within the City.
-Short \$ Curtin University, Town of Victoria Park High С ommuter experience 1 Support implementation of the City's Bus Shelter Program for the provision of safe and comfortable waiting areas at public transport stops.
-Short \$\$ PTA High 2 Improve aesthetics and interest of public transport arrival points through public art installations.
-Medium \$\$ As above Low 3 Investigate installation of bus priority lanes on sections of the City's Distributor Road network.
-Medium \$\$ MRWA Mod.
+8 Investigate a fully accessible Central Area Transit (CAT shuttle) bus to connect key activity nodes within the City.
+Short \$ Curtin University, Town of Victoria Park High 9 Advocate for expansion of the ferry network and investigation of new ferry terminals at Preston Street and Coode Street.
+Long \$ PTA, DoT Low 1 0 Advocate to the PTA to introduce zero-emission bus fleet to support the State's Renewable Hydrogen Strategy and Roadmap Long \$ PTA, DoT Low C ommuter experience 1 Support implementation of the City's Bus Shelter Program for the provision of safe and comfortable waiting areas at public transport stops.
+Bus shelter upgrades to include accessible areas and wayfinding signage.
+Short \$\$ РТА High 2 Improve aesthetics and interest of public transport arrival points through public art installations.
+Medium \$\$ As above Low